NativeScript/functional-tests-core/docs/settings.md

 ### Settings @runtime

-Some more settings are auto-detected and available in test context at runtime.
+Some more mobileSettings are auto-detected and available in test mobileContext at runtime.

 Sample usage in tests:
 ```
-if (this.settings.platform == PlatformType.Android) {
+if (this.mobileSettings.platform == PlatformType.Android) {
     // TODO: Do something!
 }
 ```